CodecoolGlobal/freestyle-mern-project-react-mecsbalint/README.md

 #### Set Up and Run
 1. **Install and Run Docker Desktop:** Download and run the installation file and follow the steps.
 After installation run the Docker Desktop application.
 2. **Start the Application:** Run the `docker-start.bat` batch file from the application's root folder.
-3. **Access the Application:** Open a web browser and go to `http://localhost:517`to access the frontend.
+3. **Access the Application:** Open a web browser and go to http://localhost:5173 to access the frontend.
 4. **To Stop the application:** Run the `docker-stop.bat` batch file from the application's root folder.

 ### Manual Setup (Without Docker)